Why the Westside?

-The commitment is also being put into action through the 2017 launch of the Westside Future Fund’s Anti-Displacement Tax Fund, funded completely by philanthropic support.
+The commitment is also being put into action through the Westside Future Fund’s Anti-Displacement Tax Fund, funded completely by philanthropic support.

 Charting a Path Forward

 As the Westside Future Fund looks to foster the holistic transformation of the Westside’s four historic neighborhoods, it will take the support of all Atlantans, working together, to make it happen.
 Help us continue our work including: